1… 2… 3… JUMP!

 Cheers rang from Pau and the others as I crossed the threshold back onto the bridge.
 I still could feel the adrenaline flowing through me as Pau confirmed I was alright and had a good time.

-Bridge Jumping in Barcelona Review
+Our Overall Review of Bridge Jumping in Barcelona

 If you’re into adrenaline-fueled activities, then I have no doubt you would enjoy this bridge jump by Catalonia Adventures.
 The set-up and jump itself took no more than 45 minutes but I stuck around to hang and chat with Pau and Marià.